run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 Run:AI supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
 When SSO is configured, the system is accessible via single-sign on __only__.

+!!!
+Important Note
+    Single sign-on is only available with SaaS installations where the tenant has been created post-November 2021 or any Self-hosted installation.

 ## Terminology

 The term _Identity Provider_ (or IdP) below relates to the system which creates, maintains, and manages identity information.
 Example IdPs: Google, Keycloak, Salesforce, Auth0.